Allergens and Tags: Review AI Suggestions in Your Digital Menu

 - Manually mark or unmark allergens

-- Protect manual edits from the AI
+- Protect manual edits against the AI

 - The 14 mandatory allergens with official icons